onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

     ```
     > NOTE: when adding `ip` caveats, keep in mind that if your requests need to
     be proxied to another Oneprovider, its IP must also be whitelisted.
 Proxying
-    happens when the Oneprovider that you requested does not support the
+    happens when the Oneprovider that received your request does not support the
     concerned space.

 * `asn` - limits the ASNs (Autonomous System Number) from which the token can be